Last Updated on September 14, 2021 by Chenée Lewis

 - Cool at least 15 minutes before slicing.
 Serve warm or room temperature.

-PIN this pineapple banana bread recipe for later!
+PIN this banana bread recipe for later!